Mechanical-Advantage/ZumoTraining/03-ComingThrough/README.md

         This problem could be solved with two formulas.
 Think of the problem this way - you have 6 inputs (the proximity sensors) and 2 outputs (the motor speeds).
 How can you generate the ideal speed for a particular motor using a formula with the proximity sensors as inputs?
         <details>
             <summary>Example</summary>
-            This is an exmaple of a simple calculation for the left motor speed.
+            This is an example of a simple calculation for the left motor speed.
 Try to expand on it!

         left motor = 120 + proxSensors.countsLeftWithLeftLeds() * 20
     </details>